JvanKatwijk/qt-dab/README.md

 ![6.9](/res/read_me/Qt_DAB-6.9.1.png)

 The *main widget* (see picture) of Qt-DAB (always visible), contains settings for controlling the visibility of other widgets.
-It shows - left half - a list of services (either from the currently selected channel or from the favourites), selecting a service is just by clicking on the name.
+It shows - left half - a list of services (either from the currently selected channel or from the favourites).
+Selecting a service is just by clicking on the name.
-On the right half of the widget it shows the dynamic label, and the slides - if transmitted as part of the service - or a series of default slides.
+The right half of the widget it shows the dynamic label, and the slides - if transmitted as part of the service - or a series of default slides.

   * touching the *ensemble name* (NPO (8001) in the picture) makes the *content table*, i.e. an overview of the content of the ensemble, visible with the possibility of storing the data in a file in ".csv" format.
 If the content table is visible, touching the name agian will hide it;

  * touching the small icon left on the top of the right half will show (or hide) the *technical widget*, a widget showing all technical details as well as strength indicators and a spectrum of the audio of the selected service;
  * touching the small icon to the right next, the folder/directory in which the slides, the tii log and the log file are written is shown;
  * touching the icon showing a *speaker* controls **muting** the signal and shows